fcasido/python-misc/README.md

 # python-misc
-misc practice scripts for leetcode
+misc practice scripts

+idrac.py - script to gather info on a dell servervia idrac